SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/nginx.md

 Follow the steps on the [Sumo Logic Nginx App](/docs/integrations/web-servers/nginx-legacy) to configure the log collection for Global Intelligence for Nginx App.

 ## Installing the Global Intelligence for Nginx App

-This section has instructions for installing the Sumo Logic App for Global Intelligence for Nginx.
+{@import ../../reuse/apps/app-install-v2.md}

-{@import ../../reuse/apps/app-install.md}
+## Viewing Global Intelligence for Nginx dashboards​

-## Viewing Global Intelligence for Nginx Dashboards
+{@import ../../reuse/apps/view-dashboards.md}

 ### Dashboard Filters